Literal-Silver/twaw2/src/pages/index.md

 templateKey: index-page
 title: " Lose Weight and Learn how to Make the Lifestyle Changes Needed to Sustain Your Results After Dieting"
-image: /img/home-jumbotron.jpg
+image: /img/chemex.jpg
 heading: " Lose Weight and Learn how to Make the Lifestyle Changes Needed to Sustain Your Results After Dieting"
 subheading: Discover What Dieters are Saying about the Ideal Protein Phenomena
 mainpitch:
-  title: Why Kaldi
+  title: Why Our Protocol
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans